Article date 28 July 2011

 Locating AI at this point and with some modest investment enables the previously-listed roles to be fulfilled.

-The following plan illustrates the rail network if AI were to be located to the north west of Aylesbury.
+The following diagrammatic map illustrates the rail network if AI were to be located to the north west of Aylesbury.

 Once again, some investments in the rail network are necessary, in addition to the HS2 line.
 The primary investment is the provision of a new express line linking to the line to Swindon and South Wales, with connections from it to Reading, to Oxford and to Princes Risborough.
 Referred to earlier, we are proposing this express line and propose that it is known as the Swindon express link.